michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.6.3 - 07/17/2018 =
+- Fixed a compatibility issue with third party plugins/themes which attempt to instantiate the plugin widgets.

 = 3.6.2 - 07/09/2018 =
 - Fixed a bug that the default button is not created.